thecredibleway/thecredibleway-com/docs/jesus/crediblilty/teachings-of-jesus.md

 At the heart of Jesus teaching is love - this is the greatest commandment.
 To love God with all of these is to orient every part of oneself toward Him.
 It's a call to an all-encompassing, covenantal relationship rather than mere religious duty.
-Equally, 'loving your neighbor' challenges believers to see others with the same dignity, care and grace they would extend to themselves.
+Equally, 'loving your neighbour' challenges believers to see others with the same dignity, care and grace they would extend to themselves.
 It requires empathy, humility and active compassion.